 Summary: This project will improve freeway access and the arterial connection to I-605 at Katella Avenue in the City of Los Alamitos and the County of Orange.
 Improvements under this project may include enhancements at the on-ramps and off-ramps in addition to operational improvements on Katella Avenue at the I-605 Interchange.
 The remaining two build alternatives include modification of interchange ramps and lane configurations on Katella Avenue from Coyote Creek Channel to Civic Center Drive.
-During the quarter, the consultant obtained approval on the DED and the DPR.
+During the quarter, the consultant continued working on the Fact Sheet, FED and the FPR.
 The DED was circulated in mid-April and held an open house format public hearing in late April.
-The final ED is anticipated to be completed in November 2018.
+The final ED is anticipated to be completed in October 2018.